Before Your Island Hopping Tour of Croatia

 How do I meet my airport transfer?
 Please look for someone holding a sign with your Surname on it (lead customer’s surname) and/or ‘Discover Croatia’.
 The emergency contact number for your transfer will be on your documents, please put this number in your phone or print out the documents before you go so that you know who to call if you can’t find your driver.
 Please do give them a chance to find you by calling them if you can’t see them at the exit to your flight.
 Not all transfers are private transfers, some airport transfers may be shared transfers.

-Please immediately let the emergency contact for the transfer know if your flight details change from those on your documents so they can notify your driver.
+Please immediately let the emergency contact for the transfer know by text or phone call (details are on your Voucher) if your flight details change from those on your documents so they can notify your driver.